 Note that the BREB does not assess the legality of research procedures, and that the Board's approval for a project does not imply that the procedure is in conformity with legislation.
 When in doubt, investigators should consult a qualified legal expert.

-Snowball sampling involves individuals known to the researcher facilitating the recruitment of potential participants who are known to the third party.
-This process must conform to the third party recruitment policy described above (5.4.4).
-Contacts should not give researchers the names and contact information or any other detail about potential participants without first obtaining permission from those individuals.
-Exceptions to this are reviewed (before the research begins) on a case-by-case basis by the BREB.
+Snowball sampling involves the use of individuals who are known to the researcher facilitating the recruitment of potential participants who are known to them.
+The process must conform to the third party recruitment policy described above (5.4.4).
+Contacts may not give researchers the names and contact information or any other detail about potential participants without first obtaining permission from those individuals.
+Exceptions to this rule will need to be justified in the ethics application, and are reviewed (before the research begins) on a case-by-case basis by the BREB.

-- A copy of the description of the experiment that will appear on the online System must be attached to the Application for Ethical Review.
-This description must include a description of the purpose, any restrictions on participation, how long the experiment will take, the number of credits, the names of the researchers, and what a participant will be required to do as part of the experiment.
+- The description that will be posted to the online system will need to be attached to Page 9.
+The posting must describe the study purpose, any restrictions on participation, how long the experiment will take, the number of credits, the names of the researchers, and what a participant will be required to do as part of the experiment.

-- If the experiment also involves deception, the Deception Form must also be completed and attached to the Application for Ethical Review.
+- If the experiment involves deception, the Deception Form must also be completed and attached to the ethics application.
 If the consent form does not include, or alters, some or all of the elements of informed consent that researchers must provide in the Debriefing form, in addition to candid disclosure, a full explanation as to why the experiment required less than full disclosure.

 Researchers planning to use online survey companies should acquaint themselves with the relevant laws.
 In particular, section 30.1 of the BC Freedom of Information and Protection of Privacy Act (FIPPA) which states: